elibroftw/blog.elijahlopez.ca/content/posts/ranking-countries-by-unemployment.md

 date: 2025-06-03T19:53:37-04:00
 draft: true
 hidden: true
+summary: A ranking of countries by lowest unemployment rate
 ---

 This list's primary purpose is to aid English speaking Canadians obtain a job.
 To do this, we need to filter out countries that are just unrealistic for Canadians to move to.